Skip to Main Content

 What research Topics is your institution most active in?

-1. Choose to analyze Topics or if you require less granularity in your analysis, Topic Clusters
+3. Choose to analyze Topics, or if you require less granularity in your analysis choose Topic Clusters

-1. Limit the view to Topics in the Top 1, 5, 10 or 25% worldwide by Prominence
+4. Limit the view to Topics in the top 1, 5, 10 or 25% by prominence or largest Topics by Scholarly Output using the drop-down menus

-2. In the Table view, select a Topic to analyze further and identify the key researchers and contributors
+5. You can also use the Table view to select a Topic to analyze further and identify the key researchers contributing globally.

 Define Researchers and Groups